usaid-cs/yesterday-i-learned/random.md

 - [At low concentrations, both musk and skunk smell sweet.](https://www.quora.com/What-does-musk-smell-like) At high concentrations, musk smells like crap, and skunk smells like skunk.
 - Any website is "web-scale".
 - "9H hardness", frequently used to quantify tempered glass screen protectors, is [well under 6 on mohs hardness scale.](http://www.moutfitters.com/blog/true-hardness-tempered-glass-screen-protector/) There does not appear to be a conversion table available, because pencil hardness is a colour scale.
-- Over the years, more useless elements have been added to TF2.
-This slows down the game.
-In response, [Valve made the game look even worse](https://www.youtube.com/watch?v=w1W5DU4zmAA) so as to maintain a decent framerate.
 - Hiring more people doesn't [always] make projects finish quicker.
 9 people can't make a baby in a month.
 - A [Hall sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) senses changes in magnetic field, and varies the output voltage accordingly.
 - If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.